R&CA paves a new PaTH for hospitality

 The Restaurant & Catering Association of Australia (R&CA) has announced that it’s been funded by the Department of Education, Skills and Employment to deliver an innovative youth employment program tailored to assist the hospitality sector to attract workers.

-R&CA’s “Building Skills for the Future of Hospitality” PaTH program will provide young job seekers with the opportunity to gain practical and holistic skills that are transferrable for use in the hospitality industry, helping them to gain meaningful employment.
+R&CA’s “Building Skills for the Future of Hospitality” PaTH program will provide young job seekers with the opportunity to gain practical and holistic skills that are transferrable for use in the hospitality industry.
+This can help them to gain meaningful employment.

 R&CA CEO Wes Lambert says that the program is one of the first funded through the PaTH Business Placement Partnership program (PBPP).